justinribeiro/lite-youtube/README.md

 * It's fast yo.
 * It's Shadow Dom encapsulated!
 * It's responsive (just style it like you normally would with height and width and things)
+* It's accessible via keyboard and will set ARIA via the `videotitle` attribute
+* It's locale ready; you can set the `videoplay` to have a properly locale based label

 ## Install